Blog/AI vs Human Writing

 Now one of the most interesting conversations is about how to integrate academic writing and technology in a meaningful way.
 A promising approach is to let students use ChatGPT for brainstorming and assisting: to generate ideas, structure arguments, draft outlines, or fight writer’s block.
 In turn, students stay responsible for research, analyzing results, and infusing the work with their own individuality and perspective.

 In this case, AI isn’t the author of the paper, it’s the assistant.
 In the real world, many professionals already use AI.
 Entrepreneurs rely on AI tools for summaries, journalists draft faster with AI help, bloggers refine ideas with it, and writers use it to overcome creative blocks.
 The pattern is the same: AI is most effective when considered an instrument, while the human leads the process.
+If the first draft came from AI, running it through an AI humanizer before doing your own edits is a practical way to close the gap between machine output and your natural voice.

 The Purpose of Education